spaceB0x/heartAttack/README.md

 Note: This will install and configure 'Masscan' if it isn't already in your current directory.
 If this
 	fails to 'make' the first time, just try it again.
 This a bug I am trying to work out.

+LINUX ONLY at the moment.
+Haven't tested on OSX.
+Will not work on Windows (sorry ;P)

 Parameters:

 	-h, --help	Help